thuongb14/quote-therapy/README.md

 * Sign up & Log in to be able to Add, Edit and Delete own quotes.
 * Users assigned as admin can have access to Edit & Delete all quotes.
 * Audio control for each quote - The tracks are fetched from Spotify API, but can only play the preview version which is for 29 seconds.
-* Image click to show details of the quote (track name, artist)
+* Image click to show details of the quote (track name, artist, name of user who posted the quote)
 * Users can edit their personal information on profile page and keep track of their shared quotes.

-### In Progress:
-* Quote information to show who posted the quote.
-* Users to visit other users' profile.
+* Users can visit other users' profile

+### Things can be updated:
+* 'Like' function
+* Sort quote by: newest, oldest
+* Follow another user